What do organizing your workspace and productivity have in common?

 So many people see organizing their desk as a one and done task.
 They do it monthly or seasonally or perhaps when the space becomes unbearable.
 I’m suggesting that you work the practice of maintaining your space into your daily work or school routine.

 And you may be thinking “at the end of the day I just want to be done”.
 Or there’s no way I can get my kid to clean up when they are done, they just want out.
 But the long term benefits to maintaining your workspace include getting work done quicker, working more focused, and actually spending less time “working” because you have what you need when you need it and aren’t getting up to look for it.

 And let’s be real…how many of us enjoy saying “do you know where your folder with you work is”.
 Or “where is my laptop?
 I have Zoom call”.
 Knowing where to find the supplies we need makes working from home, whatever that work is, so much easier.

 And I’m sure your family will gladly spend a few extra minutes putting things away at the end of work session if they can avoid crazy mommy time.
 My kids will literally do anything to prevent crazy mommy time.

 Have I convinced you?
 Do you agree that taking the time to organize a specific workspace is beneficial for you?
 Your family?
 And your neighbors who may hear you losing your mind?
 Here are my steps create and keep a workspace organized.

 Organizing your workspace is especially important if you share a workspace.
 It makes it easier to keep track of whose work is whose.
-You can see what supplies refilled.
+When you keep a list of frequently used items in your space, you can see what supplies need refilling.
 And it makes it easy to make your workspace mobile if you need family members working in different rooms.

 Next, make a habit of putting those supplies away in their home after your work sessions.
 Maintenance is a far too often overlooked step in organizing processes.
 And spending a few minutes returning items to their homes can save you many minutes, even hours, looking for office supplies and lost homework.